Requirements Tracking in Reqode

 Product development usually requires switching between many tools: documentation systems, repositories, task trackers, CI systems, and test platforms.
 This creates fragmentation and makes it difficult to see the real status of the product.

-Reqode can act as a central command point that brings all this information together around Features.
+Reqode can act as a central command point that brings all this information together around requirements.

 - Review its and related specifications